ryan-mcclue/unsw/comp3231/lec/week8.md

 c0_EntryHi_VPN page number of faulting address
 So, on a TLB miss, only have to translate EntryLo from page table.

-On a page fault, may have to reload page from disk (so, have on-demand paging).
+Have on-demand paging.
+So, on a page fault, will have to create page or reload page from disk.
 If 'victim' page has no dirty bit (hasn't been written to since it was swapped in), than can cleanly replace?

 The number of pages required by a process in a time window is its working set.